objektwerks/python/README.md

 >**Note**: After going thru several pip-to-uv conversion processes, the import issues have finally vanished.
 [2025.2.20]

->**Comment**: While no build tool is perfect, these problems don't exist in the JVM space, with Maven, Gradel or Sbt.
+>**Comment**: While no build tool is perfect, many these problems Python build issues simply don't exist in the JVM space, with Maven, Gradel or Sbt.
+And UV is supposed to be modeling Cargo.
+Sorry, I don't think so.

 Repository
 ----------